LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 - Form 11--Complaint for Negligence
   - Compare code pleading
     - "In an action or defense based upon negligence, it is not sufficient to allege the mere happening of an event of an injurious nature and call it negligence on the part of the party sough to be charged.
 This is necessarily so because negligence is not a fact in itself, but is the legal result of certain facts.
 Therefore, the facts which constitute the negligence charged and also the facts which establish such negligence as the proximate cause, or as one of the proximate causes, of the injury must be alleged.” _Gillespie v.
 Goodyear Svc.
-Stores_, 258 N.C.
+Stores,_ 258 N.C.
 487 (1963), quoting _Shives v.
-Sample_, 238 N.C.
+Sample,_ 238 N.C.
 724 (1953).^[N.B.
 The current NC Rules of Civil Procedure follow the FRCP model. _Gillespie_ pre-dates the adoption of these rules.]

 # Motions Under Rule 12